codeinthehole/codeinthehole.com/www/posts/0060-data-migration-for-domain-names.rst

     DOMAIN_NAME = 'stage.project.client.tangentlabs.co.uk'
     SITE_NAME = 'project - client (stage)'

-This snippet assumes you are using a set-up similar to that outlined by `David Cramer`_, where an environmental specifies an additional settings file to import.
-Using a ``settings_local.py`` file works just as well.
+This snippet assumes you are using a set-up similar to that outlined by `David Cramer`_, where an environmental variable specifies an additional settings file to import.
+You don't have to use this method; employing a ``settings_local.py`` file for each environment works just as well.

 .. _`David Cramer`: http://justcramer.com/2011/01/13/settings-in-django/

 Next, create a data migration to set the domain and display name correctly in each environment.
 This migration sits most naturally in the ``django.contrib.sites`` app, but since that's in Django's core, it's not an option.
-You could use an existing app within your project to house the migration or perhaps create a simple 'core' app.
-Since we're not using the actual app where the ``Site`` model is defined, we must employ the ``--freeze`` option to ensure the ``Site`` model is available to the migration.
+You could use an existing app within your project to house the migration or perhaps create a simple 'core' or 'data' app to house data migrations that alter 3rd party apps.

+Since we're not using the actual app where the ``Site`` model is defined, we must employ South's ``--freeze`` option to ensure the ``Site`` model is available to the migration.

 .. sourcecode:: bash